Zamiell/stardew-valley/Min-Max_Guide.md

 * Water.
 * Chop 50 wood, make a Chest, and put it in storage.
 (Remember to take your Scythe.)
 * Fish at the mountain lake until 2 AM, then pass out.
+* At the end of the day, you should get:
+  * Fishing 5 --> 6

 ### Spring 5